Luxury Commentary

 The luxury category has proliferated.
-No longer gatekept by a handful of brands but rather open to anyone with the credentials to enter – dictated by the customer, spanning values like sustainability, ethical practices, a certain voice or message.
+No longer gatekept by a handful of brands but rather open to anyone with the credentials to enter.
+Qualification is dictated by the customer, driven by story, perception, craft and cultural alignment.
+Luxury in these contexts is far more akin to timelessness—long-term distinction and relevance in a noisy world—and requires constant innovation.

 Defining Innovation’s Two Extremes